-Amount: 50 percent off full tuition rates Application: Deadline not specified
+Amount: 50 percent off full tuition rates

 Eligibility: The Senorita Strachan Scholarship was developed to assist students enrolling at NSU's Bahamas Student Education Centers.
 Awards are equal to a 50% reduction off full tuition rates as published in the NSU Undergraduate Student Catalog and do not include fees or other student expenses.
 Applicants must be new students planning to enroll in an undergraduate business program at the Huizenga School, Bahamas locations.
 This is a competitive scholarship and applicants must have a minimum cumulative GPA of 3.5 (on a 4.0 scale) from their previous higher education institution(s), financial need and demonstrated involvement with volunteer work within the Bahamian community.
+Contact: Carla Withrow at (954) 262-5149